chriswrightdesign/websites-for-non-jerks/README.md

 - Did you put your resources on CDNs where relevant?
 - Did you run a bandwidth restriction tool to test how the site loads at different bandwidths?
 - Run tests on mobitest? or something like it?
 - Have you destroyed social button sleaze? or come up with a solution to replace social button sleaze with just links?
+[Sweep the sleaze](http://ia.net/blog/sweep-the-sleaze/)
 - Considered not using Wordpress/Drupal/whatever and switching to a Static site generator?

 #9.
 Kinetic